RedBirdOBX/xUnitTestDemo/README.md

 If you really have to, you could change the visibility of the method you want to test from `private` to `internal` and set the `InternalsVisable` attribute in the assembly info file to the name of the test project assembly.
 Like that, our test project will have access to the internal methods.

 Still... not ideal.

+## Setting up Tests
+Constructor and Dispose - per test
+Class Fixture approach - share among all tests in the same class.
+SeeEmployeeServiceTests.
+Collection Fixture approach - share among all tests in the several test classes